manishshrestha/sdc-ri/javadoc_conventions.md

  - All public and protected methods **shall** be fully defined with Javadoc.
  - Package and private methods **may** be defined with Javadoc.
- - If a method is overridden in a subclass, Javadoc **shall** only be present if it says something distinct to the original definition of the method.
+ - If a method is overridden in a subclass, Javadoc **shall** only be present if it says something distinct from the original definition of the method.

 ## Use simple HTML tags, not valid XHTML